 Sweet and Sour Glaze:

-- 2 Tbsp Butter (I use unsalted; if using salted butter, reduce salt below by half)
+- 2 tablespoon Butter (I use unsalted; if using salted butter, reduce salt below by half)

 - Lime wedges and chopped cilantro, for garnish (optional)

-- Marinate salmon: Combine ingredients for marinade (garlic, 3 Tbsp lime juice, soy sauce, 2 tsp honey, and cooking oil).
+- Marinate salmon: Combine ingredients for marinade (garlic, 3 tablespoon lime juice, soy sauce, 2 teaspoon honey, and cooking oil).
 Place salmon in a shallow bowl or baking dish and pour marinade over top, gently turning salmon to coat.
 (If using skin-on salmon, leave the skin-side up so that the flesh-side is in the marinade.)

 - Transfer salmon to refrigerator and leave to marinate for 30 minutes.

 - Make glaze: While salmon marinates, melt butter in the microwave.
-Whisk together butter, 1 Tbsp honey, vinegar, salt, and cumin.
+Whisk together butter, 1 tablespoon honey, vinegar, salt, and cumin.

 - Turn on the oven's broiler, placing a rack about 6 inches below the heat source.